carloslme/itesm-mlops/module-2/session-5/activity/pre-commit.md

         'probability': round(max(prediction[0]), 2)})
     ```

+    The corrected code above should be the one that is going to be sent to the repository.

-## Submit results
+## Deliverable
-The file to submit is the `.pre-commit-config.yaml` file with the new repos included.
+The deliverable is the `.pre-commit-config.yaml` file with the new repos included.
 This has to be uploaded to your repository.

 The link to share the repo link is available in the Google form provided by the instructor (TBA)